dtonhofer/minizinc_experiments/building_minizinc/README.md

 - The user provides a model file `model.mzn` and possible a configuration/parameter file `data.dzn`.
   These are written in the _MiniZinc_ language (a restricted form of the full _Zinc_ language, which may not exist yet).
-- The `minizinc` tool provided by "libminizinc" (the latter a package of tools and libraries) compiles the _MiniZinc_ model into an intermediary model expressed in the _FlatZinc_ language. _FlatZinc_ is simpler so that constraint propagation solvers (or even SAT solvers) can be given a preprocessing element that is able to transform _FlatZinc_ models into their respective internal models (implementation language-dependent
+- The `minizinc` tool/compiler provided by "libminizinc" (the latter a package of tools and libraries) compiles the _MiniZinc_ model into an intermediary model expressed in the _FlatZinc_ language. _FlatZinc_ is simpler so that constraint propagation solvers (or even SAT solvers) can be given a preprocessing element that is able to transform _FlatZinc_ models into their respective internal models (implementation language-dependent